Melrowze/Business-Solution_Automated-Quote-Analysis-System/README.md

 4. **User Interface Design:**
+---
 - Leveraged FIGMA to design the Search Manufacturing Orders page, a crucial component of the Hypersense solution.
 - Incorporated various elements such as a search bar, navigation bars, results set card, price sliders, text box and buttons, date input field and calendar picker, filter, and sorting options.
 - Ensured a seamless user experience by focusing on usability, accessibility, and visual appeal in the design of the user interface.

 ![SearchPage_Figma](https://github.com/Melrowze/Business-Solution_Automated-Quote-Analysis-System/assets/44920093/e74254a1-3aaf-4c31-8b91-5d3159eafcb2)

-Thank you for your interest in the Hypersense Manufacturing Order Management System!
-We look forward to your contributions and feedback.
-If you have any questions or suggestions, please feel free to reach out to us.
+---
+Thank you for your interest.